 Congratulations to the winners, their parents and their teachers: Inna Khriplovich (violin), Anica Vieru (violin), Liana Tretiakova (violin), Payam Taghadossi (cello), Denis Severin (cello), Tatiana Samoylova (piano), Dominic Chamot (piano) and Rafael Lipstein (piano).
 Bravo to all of you!
 And let’s keep our fingers crossed for the finale!!!

-In the picture on the top of the page: Mila Kovári, who won the only 1st prize in Winterthur in the piano solo category in her age group – despite a high number of contestants.
+In the picture on the top of the page: Milla Kovári, who won the only 1st prize in Winterthur in the piano solo category in her age group – despite a high number of contestants.